Vegan SchnitzelThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 These vegan schnitzels are made from “chicken” seitan, which is a meat-like patty made from silken tofu, vital wheat gluten, and nutritional yeast.
 The mixture creates a tender and savory patty that resembles chicken.
 It’s then breaded and pan-fried to create a crispy coating just like traditional schnitzel.

 Vegan schnitzel is a versatile dish that pairs well with any form of potatoes, roasted vegetables, cabbage salad, tomato salad, or anything you wish!
-French fries, mashed potatoes, and potato salad are commonly served with it.
+French fries, mashed potatoes, and healthy potato salad are commonly served with it.

 Any left over schnitzels can be stored in the refrigerator in an airtight container for up to 4 days.
 Reheat in the oven at 400 degrees Fahrenheit until heated through.
 I don’t recommend reheating these patties in the microwave.
 It can make them greasy.